PrincetonUniversity/advanced-command-line/05_sed/README.md

  - Work iteratively to build complexity.
  - You don't have to do it all with sed in one line!
 It may take several pipes and other commands to get the job done.
-If it seems too complex, consider making a wrapper script so you know what you've done.
+If it seems too complex, consider making a wrapper script so you have a record of what was done.

 ## More commands
 ### Substitute